CorayThan/decks-of-keyforge/README.md

 ./scripts/build-and-push.ps1
 ```

 Login to AWS Elastic Beanstalk.
 Go to Upload and deploy.
 For file choose:

 ```
 /docker/Dockerrun.aws.json
 ```

-# Maintenance

 ## Make reduced size card images
 *Would be nice to automate this so the service uploads newly found card images to S3.*